Junior Health and Physical Education

 Unit 3 & 4 consolidate student learnings and will contribute to ATAR calculations.
 Students will engage in Unit 3 'Tactical awareness, ethics, and integrity, and physical activity' and Unit 4 examines 'Energy, fitness and training and physical activity '

 There are two pieces of assessment for each unit and these are a taken from a range of assessment types from projects, investigations and examinations.

 Sport and Recreation

-The subject of Sport and Recreation is and applied subject which focuses on the role of sport and recreation in the lives of individuals and communities.
+The subject of Sport and Recreation is an Applied subject which focuses on the role of sport and recreation in the lives of individuals and communities.
 It is a subject that provides students with the opportunities to learn through and about sport and active recreation activities.
-Successful completion of this subject will contribute 4 credits to the Queensland Certificate of Education.
-(QCE).
+Successful completion of this subject will contribute 4 credits to the Queensland Certificate of Education, (QCE).

 Sport and recreation activities are a part of the fabric of Australian life and represent growth industries in Australian society.
 Sport and recreation activities can encompass aspects such as social and competitive sport, fitness programs and outdoor pursuits.

 In Sport and Recreation, students are involved in communicating ideas and information in, about and through sport and recreation activities.
 These activities will be the medium through which students examine the efforts of sport and recreation on individuals and communities, investigate the role of sport and recreation in maintaining good health, evaluate strategies to promote health and safety, and investigate personal and interpersonal skills to achieve goals.

 Sport and Recreation involves students working individually, in groups and in teams.
 Students will be involved in acquiring, applying and evaluating information about and in physical activities and performances, planning and organising activities, investigating solutions to individual and community challenges and using suitable technologies where relevant.